00mjk/isomorfeus-project/ruby/isomorfeus-data/docs/common_api.md

   Typical use is from component callbacks, component preload blocks, component event handlers or outside of components, but not from within render blocks.

 A `execute_load` block must be defined, to execute the actual load of data.
-This blocks must return a instance if the class at hand or a Hash resembling the arguments to `self.new`, see documentation of the individual classes.
+This blocks must return a instance if the class.
 Returning nil indicates that the requested item does not exist.
 Alternatively a exception may be thrown.

 ### Creating Data